 1. High in Antioxidants

 Antioxidants are compounds that can help protect cells against free radical damage, and pawpaws are high-antioxidant foods.
-Some research has found that antioxidants may play a key role in overall health and could aid in the prevention of chronic conditions like autoimmune disorders, heart disease and cancer.
+Some research has found that antioxidants may play a key role in overall health and could aid in the prevention of chronic conditions, like autoimmune disorders, heart disease and cancer.

 Pawpaws are loaded with powerful antioxidants that can help support better health.
 In fact, one in vitro study analyzed the pulp of the pawpaw fruit and found that it contained several antioxidants, such as epigallocatechin, epicatechin and p-coumaric acid.

-2. Blocks Microbial Growth
+2. May Block Microbial Growth

 In addition to their antioxidant content, pawpaws may also possess potent antimicrobial properties as well.
 According to a study published in Journal of Food Science, pawpaw extract was able to block the growth of Corynebacterium xerosis and Clostridium perfringens, two strains of pathogenic bacteria that can cause illness and infections in humans.

-3. Prevents Iron Deficiency Anemia
+3. Helps Prevent Iron Deficiency Anemia

 Pawpaws are a great source of iron, an important nutrient that is involved in the production of healthy red blood cells.
 A deficiency in this key micronutrient can cause iron deficiency anemia, a condition characterized by weakness, fatigue, brittle nails and shortness of breath.